rackerlabs/support-how-to/content/rackspace-email/spam-preferences-safe-lists-and-black-list-in-rackspace-email.md

 3. Select the preferred settings for Rackspace Email in your domain.
 Following is a description of each option:

-    -   **Deliver to Spam folder**&mdash;Spam messages are sent to the user's Spam folder.
+    -   **Deliver to Spam folder** - Spam messages are sent to the user's Spam folder.
 To automatically delete messages from this folder, select the **Delete after *n* days or *n* total email** check box and enter a specified number of days, total emails, or both.

-    -   **Delete the email immediately**&mdash;Spam email will be deleted automatically and not delivered to the user's mailbox.
+    -   **Delete the email immediately** - Spam email will be deleted automatically and not delivered to the user's mailbox.

-    -   **Include "\[SPAM\]" at the beginning of the subject line**&mdash;Spam email will be delivered to the user's Inbox, but will include the text **"\[SPAM\]"** in the subject line.
+    -   **Include "\[SPAM\]" at the beginning of the subject line** - Spam email will be delivered to the user's Inbox, but will include the text **"\[SPAM\]"** in the subject line.

-    -   **Deliver to the email address**&mdash;Spam messages are sent to an email address of your choice that resides on your domain.
+    -   **Deliver to the email address** - Spam messages are sent to an email address of your choice that resides on your domain.

 4. In the **Override Options** section, indicate whether to apply these settings to users who have not already set their spam preferences, or whether these settings should override spam preferences for all users.